Hal Carleton

 Harold "Hal" H. Carleton (c.1896 – 25 December 1949) was an Australian writer.
 He was a friend of film director Ken G. Hall and was part of Hall's comedy writing team at Cinesound Productions in the late 1930s.
 He also wrote novels.

+Carleton joined the publicity department of Union Theatres in 1917, working his way up to director of publicity in 1925.
+The following year he became general manager of the Prince Edward Theatre until 1929, after which he was part owner of the Rox Theatre in Parramatta.
+He join MGM in 1935 as advertising director.
+Hall declared "there was no better publicity man in Australia."

+Carleton's wife had died in 1948 and he was survived by his son.